EHB-MCT/wdm-ramon337/README.md

     cd wdm-ramon337

 3. Configuration (.env)
-    Create a file named `.env` in the root directory (next to `docker-compose.yml`) and paste the following content:
+    Create a file named `.env` in the root directory and paste the following content:

     ```env
     # Server Configuration